zuora/sdk-java-samples/README.md

 <hr />

 ## Starter Examples
-If you're not sure where to start, [this minimal end to end example](src/main/java/com/zuora/sdk/core/example/CreateAccountWithSubscription.java)  shows how to create an `Account` and then make it subscribe to a `Product`'s `Plan`, demonstrating the minimal components required to implement a subscription in Zuora.
+If you're not sure where to start, [this simple example](src/main/java/com/zuora/sdk/core/example/CreateAccountWithSubscription.java) demonstrates how to create an `Account`, a `Product` and a `Subscription` to subscribe a customer to your product or service.

 [Simple Example](src/main/java/com/zuora/sdk/core/example/CreateAccountWithSubscription.java)